PRAmerican Magazine

 A Tale of Two Flags: The Unsolicited Transfer of 1898

-The story of how Puerto Rico became part of the United States is the tale of a high-stakes real estate deal between two empires, where the "property" had no say in the closing.
+The story of how Puerto Rico became part of the United States is a high-stakes tale of real estate between two empires, where the 'property' had no say in the closing.
+This narrative is deeply rooted in Puerto Rico's history and reflects the island's complex journey to its current status.

 The Golden Cage: Puerto Rico’s Brief Taste of Freedom

-In 1897, after centuries of pleading, Puerto Rican leaders finally won a massive victory.
+In 1897, after centuries of pleading, Puerto Rican leaders achieved a significant milestone.
 Spain, weakened by rebellions, granted the island the Charter of Autonomy.
 For the first time, Puerto Rico had its own parliament, could set its own tariffs, and had a voice in international treaties.
 They were finally the masters of their own house.
+However, this freedom lasted only eight months.

 The Splendid Little War